 When I’m short on time but need to get dinner on the table, I turn to Instant Pot recipes including Instant Pot chili, Instant Pot beef stew and this simple, yet satisfying Instant Pot roasted chicken.

 You can never go wrong with a roasted chicken.
 It’s inexpensive, feeds a crowd and is a comfort food classic for good reason.
 This Instant Pot whole chicken cooks in a fraction of the time as a traditional oven roasted chicken, but is still packed with plenty of flavor.
+If you love pressure cooker recipes as much as I do, don’t miss my list of 16 Instant Pot Recipes!

 How do you make Instant Pot whole chicken?